- jax.numpy.nonzero(a, *, size=None, fill_value=None)¶

 nonzerois data-dependent, the function is not typically compatible with JIT.
 The JAX version adds the optional size argument which specifies the size of the output arrays: it must be specified statically for

-jnp.nonzeroto be traced.
+jnp.nonzeroto be compiled with non-static operands.
 If specified, the first size nonzero elements will be returned; if there are fewer nonzero elements than size indicates, the result will be padded with

 fill_value, which defaults to zero.

 fill_valuemay be a scalar, or a tuple specifying the fill value in each dimension.

 Returns a tuple of arrays, one for each dimension of a, containing the indices of the non-zero elements in that dimension.
 The values in a are always tested and returned in row-major, C-style order.

 To group the indices by element, rather than dimension, use argwhere, which returns a row for each non-zero element.